A Dog of the Regiment: Plot

-Richard "Dick" Harrison (Tom Gallery), a young American lawyer, travels to Germany to represent his firm in the complex settlement of the wealthy Von Waldorf estate.
-The heiress, Marie von Waldorf (Dorothy Gulliver), a cultured and independent young woman, retains as her legal advisor Captain Eric von Hager (Hans Joby, credited as John Peters), a man whose long-standing association with the Von Waldorf family gives him strong influence—and ulterior motives.
+Richard "Dick" Harrison, a young American lawyer, travels to Germany to represent his firm in the complex settlement of the wealthy Von Waldorf estate.
+The heiress, Marie von Waldorf, a cultured and independent young woman, retains as her legal advisor Captain Eric von Hager, a man whose long-standing association with the Von Waldorf family gives him strong influence—and ulterior motives.

 Suspicious of Eric's manipulation and self-serving behavior, Dick challenges his authority and accuses him of acting in his own interest rather than Marie's.
 Marie, grateful for Dick's intervention and integrity, begins to trust the young American, and a quiet affection forms between them.
-Also warming quickly to Dick is Marie's loyal German shepherd, Rinty (played by Rin Tin Tin), a keen and intelligent dog with an uncanny bond to both Marie and her new American friend.
+Also warming quickly to Dick is Marie's loyal German shepherd, Rinty, a keen and intelligent dog with an uncanny bond to both Marie and her new American friend.

 With his assignment complete, Dick prepares to return to the United States, promising both Marie and Rinty that he'll come back soon.
 But fate intervenes—Europe is plunged into World War I, cutting off communication and stranding loved ones on opposite sides of the conflict.

 Now a wartime nurse serving in a German army hospital, Marie holds fast to thoughts of Dick, as does her constant companion, Rinty, who now serves alongside her as a medical and emotional aide.
 Eric, now a captain in the German military, presses his romantic attentions on Marie, but she remains unmoved.
 Eric grows increasingly embittered as it becomes clear she still cherishes the memory of the American.